The creativity of author, designer, broadcaster Ben Arogundade

 BEYONCE’S ETHNICITY AND NATIONALITY

-So what exactly is Beyoncé’s ethnicity and racial background?
+So, what exactly is Beyoncé’s ethnicity and racial background?
 She was born in Houston, Texas on September 4, 1981.
-Her father Mathew — a music business executive — is of African American descent, while her mother Tina — a costume designer and hair stylist — is of so-called Créole heritage (a French term for a person of Afro-European ancestry).
+Her father Mathew Knowles — a music business executive — is of African American descent, while her mother Tina — a costume designer and hair stylist — is of so-called Créole heritage (a French term for a person of Afro-European ancestry).
 More specifically, she is a Louisiana Créole — a mix of African, Native American and French.
 (The region was a French colony from 1682 to 1763, and from 1800 to 1803).

 Given these facts, Beyoncé, like most African Americans, self-identifies as “black”.
 This has much to do with the old traditions of the country’s one-drop rule — a system of post-slavery laws, now abolished, which pronounced all citizens with any degree of African heritage as legally “black”, regardless of their appearance.